In addition to this introduction page, we have a number of Green Infrastructure resources for you to explore:

 - Can supplement grey infrastructure to prevent major system upgrades

 - Has multiple, quantifiable benefits beyond stormwater-removal

 A community that incorporates GI alongside gray infrastructure for stormwater management is concerned about sustainability.
 The economic benefits of GI have been shown to outweigh those of grey infrastructure, especially at the community-wide scale (see, e.g., EPA’s 2007 “Reducing Stormwater Costs through Low Impact Development (LID) Strategies and Practices,” American River’s 2012 “Banking on Green” and “Economic Benefits of GI: Great Lakes Region,” CNT’s “Value of GI,” and numerous others).
 In addition, GI helps protect water quality and aquatic ecosystems.
 It retains a natural landscape aesthetic, which increases property values and quality of life.
 It provides habitat for local and migrating birds and wildlife.
 GI is a smart choice for stormwater management because of its many benefits.

 Yet many barriers stand in the way of GI implementation.
 That is why HRWC has spent the past year learning about and describing the barriers.
 We interviewed county, city, and township managers, surveyed the latest literature, and brainstormed options for overcoming the barriers.
-As we approach the end of our study this spring, 2013, we will be hosting a series of “Growing Green Infrastructure Meetings” with our local partners.
-Consider whether your organization or agency would like to be part of this conversation and help move Washtenaw County into a leadership position among US cities.
+As we approached the end of our study, we hosted a series of “Growing Green Infrastructure Forums” with our local partners.
+Check out the results.

 What else can I do about my stormwater?

 You can install your own rain garden with the help of designers at the Washtenaw County Resource Commissioner’s office.

 You can disconnect your downspouts and use your lawn or garden to cleanse and cool your stormwater.